riceissa/issarice.com/external/lesswrong.com/learning-summary.md

 Given this, my plans are something like:

-- Keep an eye on Michael Nielsen and Andy Matuschak
+- Keep an eye on Michael Nielsen and Andy Matuschak (actually, apparently just Andy now)
 - Occasionally check r/Anki and some learning blogs, to see if someone has come up with something new
 - Continue playing with Anki
+- for math in particular, I'm currently organizing my thoughts at https://wiki.issarice.com/wiki/Spaced_proof_review